-The monthly return volatility for a stock is a numerical representation of that stock's risk.
-The technical term for volatility is standard deviation.
-A stock with high volatility tends to move more than a stock with lower volatility, over the course of a typical month.
+The monthly return volatility for a stock is a numerical representation of that stock's risk; the technical term for volatility is standard deviation.
+A stock with high volatility tends to move more than a stock with lower volatility over the course of a typical month.
 In addition to being helpful in selecting the ideal stocks for your investment portfolio, volatility figures also allow you to calculate a fair price for stock options.
 Stock options are financial instruments that give you the right, but not the obligation, to buy or sell stocks at a predetermined price on a specific date.

-Calculate the average monthly return by adding up all returns and dividing them by the number of months.
+To calculate the average monthly return, add up all returns and divide them by the number of months.
 Now subtract the return for each month from this average.
 As a result, you will obtain the deviation of each month's return from the mean.
 Naturally, you will have positive as well as negative deviations, since the return for some months will be below the average return, and other months will have above-average returns.

 To calculate the monthly volatility, you must take the square-root of the variance.
-The result will be the standard deviation of the stock's monthly returns and this is the most commonly used parameter when financial professionals talk about risk and volatility.
+The result will be the standard deviation of the stock's monthly returns, and this is the most commonly used parameter when financial professionals talk about risk and volatility.
 By using this standard deviation of returns, it is also possible to calculate how likely a stock is to drop or rise more than a particular threshold over the course of a typical month.